usaid-cs/yesterday-i-learned/android.md

 1. CyanogenMod supports [9 out of however many](https://wiki.lineageos.org/devices/athene/#special-boot-modes) Moto G4s out there.
 1. In Tasker, "top priority" is 50, not 1.
 1. The Samsung Galaxy Note II (Note 2) had a 5.5 inch screen, the size everyone has today.
 Nexus 6p, which was never sold as a phablet, share the same screen size with the Note 3, 4, 5, and 7.
+1. [Accelerometer readings can be used to reverse engineer what you were typing](https://www.youtube.com/watch?v=metkEeZvHTg), including passwords.
+Video was from 2011.